All Episodes

 I know I do.

-Establishing itself as a largest chain globally.
+Establishing itself as the largest chain globally.

-Because you know, when I'm thinking health, I'm thinking subway.
+Because, you know, when I'm thinking health, I'm thinking Subway.

 He found a serrated sandwich knife embedded in his sandwich red.

-Okay, in the bread.
+In the bread.

 So it seems on that day he chose New York Subway.